chrlie/shorten/docs/user/intro.rst

 .. admonition:: Randomized Alphabets

-   All the examples return keys that are clearly sequential, so may decide to shuffle your alphabet to produce keys that appear random.
+   All the examples return keys that are clearly sequential and so you may decide to shuffle the alphabet to produce keys that appear random.

    Although they appear random, they're not: the alphabet order can easily be reconstructed from frequency counting and